clovisfong/simplecrypto/README.md

 Interpreting blockchain data can be intimidating especially when users are new to Web3.

-This app serves to meet three objectives:
+This app aims to meet three objectives:
-- Make data simple to understand
+- Provide insightful wallet findings
-- Provide informative wallet insights
+- Make data simple to understand and navigate
 - Provide easy access points to external sources of information

 <br>